-A Smart Mobile Solution with Novel MCP, Peak Demand and Hourly Grid GHG Emissions with Multiple Integration Points
+A Smart Mobile Solution with Novel MCP, Peak Demand and Hourly Grid Emissions with Multiple Integration Points

 G.Michor1; G.Doucett1; A.Sahebalam, PhD2 ; C.Ding, PhD3